 |Total Fat 15g||19%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Madeleines are one of those classics of French Patisserie, found throughout France in pastry shops, cafes and bistros.
 The tiny, melting textured cakes are simply delightful and certainly go up a notch or two when made with dark chocolate.

 These chocolate madeleines are a chocolate lover's dream come true.
 Rich genoise batter is swirled with melted bittersweet chocolate to make indulgent, little sponge cakes.
 The elegant cakes are perfect for luncheons, hostess gifts or simply serve them with a cup of French coffee or a Café Creme.

 Turn the mixer to low speed and add the eggs, one at a time, scraping down the sides of the bowl with a spatula as needed.
-Do not rush this process, the slower you add the eggs, the less chance there is of them curdling.
+(Do not rush this process; the slower you add the eggs, the less chance there is of them curdling.)

 - The trick to getting notoriously stubborn madeleines out of the pan without cracking them is to very generously grease the pan.
 Butter works best for this recipe, and it gives the added benefit of helping the madeleines achieve their trademark golden color.